jacopofar/self-prism/README.md

 This tool lets you store the rendered HTML of each page you visit in a file, incuding the URL, title and timestamp.

-The two browser extensions (for chrome and firefox) send the data as a JSON to a server listening at `localhost:8987`.
-Firefox one also lets you toggle it on and off.
+~~The two browser extensions (for chrome and firefox) send the data as a JSON to a server listening at `localhost:8987`.
+Firefox one also lets you toggle it on and off.~~
+Apparently creating and publishing a Firefox extension is a pain (it has to be approved by Mozilla each time, currently waiting).

+Use the `tampermonkey.js` script in this repository.
+It will be injected in each visited page.

 `server.py` is a server which saves the data.